vitaly-t/retry-async/README.md

 # retry-async

-Optimized retry-async in TypeScript, for copy-n-paste (no library).
-See [the original gist](https://gist.github.com/vitaly-t/6e3d285854d882b1618c7e435df164c4) 📝
+Optimized retry-async in TypeScript / JavaScript, for copy-n-paste (no library) ☝️

-Just copy [retry-async.ts](./src/retry-async.ts) (or [retry-async.js](./src/retry-async.js)) file into your project, and you're good to go 🚀
+Just copy either [retry-async.ts](./src/retry-async.ts) or [retry-async.js](./src/retry-async.js) file into your project, and you're good to go 🚀

-Function `retryAsync` there is self-explanatory, and that is all you need 😉
+Function `retryAsync` there is documented and self-explanatory, and that is all you need 😉

 ```js
 retryAsync(retrier : Function, options : Object) => Promise
 ```

+That function is very straightforward to use, but check out [the original gist](https://gist.github.com/vitaly-t/6e3d285854d882b1618c7e435df164c4) 📝 for some interesting practical examples.

+---

 To run [./src/test.ts](./src/test.ts), install dependencies via `npm i`, and then do `npm test`.